 Amps, valves, passives, semiconductors and loudspeakers.
 Computer controlled frequency response analysis available for circuitry and loudspeakers.
 FFT and chirp.

-Printed circuit boards assembled in house using surface mount and leaded technologies.
+Printed circuit boards assembled in house using surface mount and through-hole technologies.
 All PCB design carried out in house together with assembly and test.
 Small production runs a speciality.
 Full management of all materials and components including documentation.

 Please contact us to discuss your requirements for Guitar amp repair and modification, PA equipment repair, custom electronics design and manufacture in Clevedon, Bristol and Somerset.

 Custom designed assemblies to fit specific guitars requiring amplification of signals from piezo and electromagnetic pickups.
 Circuitry is designed so as to optimise frequency response and headroom while maximising battery life and minimising noise.
 Various tone control options available.
 DC switched, indirect pickup selection also an option to help reduce noise.